Last District Updates March, 2021

 "Global climate change is perhaps the single greatest long-term threat to our nation's security and economic prosperity, and the scientific evidence linking it to human activity is now beyond dispute." - David Price Congressional Web Page

-District 5: Virginia Foxx made President Obama's list of climate change deniers.
+District 5: Virginia Foxx made the BarackObama.com list of members of Congress who had been standing against regulations to address the causes of climate change.
 She was quoted there implying that God is in control of the planet so humans need not address our effects on it.